vkurenkov/language-grounding-multigoal/README.md

 # Perspective 1.0

+### Research Questions

+What kind of architecture should we construct in order to execute compound and conditional natural language instructions in virtual environments using reinforcement learning and attention mechanism?

 ### Problem statement
   - Given
     - A corpus of textual instructions, where an instruction has following properties